njhammond/generate_bridge_wikipedia_entries/README.md

 To automatically edit a Wikipedia page of Bridge players, and add links to players' names, use the add_links.rb script.

-Create a file input.txt that contains the data to edit, e.g. the Winners section from the Blu Ribbons.
+Create a file input.txt that contains the data to edit, e.g. the Winners section from the Blue Ribbons.

+		cat > input.txt
+		# Paste in data from Winners section of a Wikipedia entry
     ruby add_links.rb

 The file output.txt contains the replacement text.
 Before replacing, I suggest comparing the two files

     diff input.txt output.txt

+Be careful.
+This tool makes no distinction between "Charles Coon" the bridge player, and the two other Charles Coon entries on Wikipedia.
+Edit the file conversion_list.txt before running the add_ilnks.rb script if needed.

 Example
 ==